 Fortunately, you can have perfect aches or statement-making eyebrows without breaking your bank account.
 There is a new tattoo-like, semi-permanent brow technique called Microblading (also known as eye embroidery, semi-permanent makeup).

 Without further ado, here are the basic things you should know before booking your first microblading appointment.

 What is Microblading?

-Microblading is a cosmetic procedure that uses blade-like instruments to make small incisions while depositing pigments beneath your skin.
+Microblading is a cosmetic treatment that uses blade-like instruments to make small incisions while depositing pigments beneath your skin.
 It strives to produce well-defined eyebrows without the hassle of applying make-ups daily.
 Microblading was started two decades ago in Asia and has become popular in the United States and Europe.

-A Step-by-Step Guide to Microblading Eyebrows Procedure
+A Step by Step Guide to Microblading Eyebrows Procedure

 Despite only trending in the last few years, microblading was discovered so many years ago.
 It creates micro-blade etching lines into your skin that move in a similar direction as your original hairs, but with a semi-permanent pigment included.

 Unlike a conventional tattoo, the pigment is usually placed into a top layer of your skin, so the appeal is only semi-permanent, which can last over three years before it starts fading.

 Microblading treatment is suitable for people who might have lost their hair due to certain illnesses or busy women who cannot afford to put make-up in their eyebrows every morning due to their hectic work schedules.